raviqqe/doc/slides/stak/bytecode-encoding-v2.md

 ## Decoding

 1. Expand a symbol table.
-   - Symbols may or may not have their string represenations.
+   - Symbols may or may not have their string representations.
 1. foo

 ---